SovereignLayer/FileHashValidator-Lite/README.md

 A simple CLI tool to check if a file matches any known suspicious SHA256 hashes.
 Perfect as a beginner C# security utility — runs fully offline and is open source.

-## MAKE SURE OT CREATE A FOLDER AND PUT THE FILES IN THERE SO IT CAN RUN PROPERLY
+## MAKE SURE TO CREATE A FOLDER AND PUT THE FILES IN THERE SO IT CAN RUN PROPERLY

 ## 🚀 Features